stleary/JSON-java/README.md

 * JSON-java.jar<br>

-**To build from the command line using gradle:** build.gradle<br>
+**To build from the command line using gradle:**
 ````
+build.gradle
-\# In this example, both the JSON-java jar and the test code is built <br>
+# In this example, both the JSON-java jar and the test code is created  <br>
-\# from the same build file, in the test code directory.
+# from the same build file, in the test code directory.
+3rd party jars are
+# obtained from the maven repository.
 apply plugin: 'java'
 jar.baseName = 'JSON-java'